A custom Microsoft 365 staff rostering system for large charity.

-Staff can request shifts from those available on the system within their skills type, on any device where there is internet connectivity available.
+Staff can use the staff rostering app to request shifts from those available within their skills type, on any device where there is internet connectivity available.
 Secure access to the self-service portal is available 24/7 from any location, so staff can schedule shifts when it is convenient for them.

 DSBS has also improved the management of resources.
 A detailed breakdown of hours worked by staff against contracted hours is available via live reporting.
 This real-time management information is available for use by managers at 1:1 meetings, enabling effective staff management to take place.
 This has led to more efficient use of staff time.

 Data is also available to export from the DSBS for use within the payroll system.
 With data accurate against shift records, the result is reduced management time (and therefore costs), and the elimination of errors in the payroll data.

 Enhancements and overtime are also only paid through the payroll from data that has been authorised as worked and approved for payment on DSBS.
 This has eliminated overpayments to staff and reduced wage costs as a result.
 It has also reduced the number of staff queries relating to pay, in turn, saving managers time.